Kerala style King fish curry made with Kodampuli or Gambodge or Malabar Tamarind.

 - King fish pieces- 12 (marinated with chili powder- ¼ tsp, turmeric powder- ⅛ tsp, salt ¼ tsp)

 - Soak the Kodampuli or Gambodge in ¼ water for 10 minutes.

-- To the king fish pieces, add ¼ tsp chili powder, ⅛ tsp turmeric powder and a few pinches of salt and marinate for 15 minutes.
+- To the king fish pieces, add ¼ tsp chili powder, ⅛ tsp turmeric powder and ¼ tsp salt and let marinate for 15 minutes.

 - If you have claypot, use that to make this curry.
 If not use a non-stick saucepan.

-- Place a claypot or saucepan over medium heat, let it turn hot.
+- Place a claypot or saucepan over medium heat, let turn hot.

 - Add coconut oil, let the oil turn hot.

-- Add small onions, ginger, garlic, green chilies and curry leaves, saute till light golden.
+- Add small onions, ginger, garlic, green chilies and curry leaves, saute till golden in color.

-- Add Kashmiri red chili powder, turmeric powder, coriander powder and ground pepper, saute for 2 minutes till the spices get roasted.
+- Add Kashmiri chili powder, turmeric powder, coriander powder and ground black pepper, saute for 2 minutes till the spices get roasted.
 Make sure not to burn the spices.

 - Add the soaked kodampuli along with the water it was soaked in, combine well.

-- Add ¾ cup water, combine well and let the water come to a rolling boil.
+- Add 1 cup water, combine well and let the gravy come to a rolling boil.

 - Add the marinated king fish pieces and cook covered for 25 minutes till the gravy thickens.

 - Taste and add more salt if needed.